MTHFR’s Role in Depression

 · Aches and pains

 The symptoms of depression caused by an MTHFR gene mutation can be reversed.
 Fixing the methylation cycle by increasing folate intake and taking the right supplementation should be one of the first steps taken.
 This will balance out neurotransmitters or increase the production of serotonin, therefore, decreasing the feelings of depression.
-Click here for an MTHFR Friendly B Complex.
+Click here to learn about the right supplements for your MTHFR mutation.

 Already know you have MTHFR and want more information on your specific mutation?
 Click here to take our MTHFR survey.